-With decades of leadership in fertility clinic management, clinical care and scientific research, ZyMōt Fertility’s Scientific Advisory Team (SAT) provides valuable guidance and support to our internal technical and business teams, as well as management.
+With decades of leadership in fertility clinic management, clinical care and scientific research, ZyMōt Fertility’s Scientific Affairs Team (SAT) provides valuable guidance and support to our internal technical and business teams, as well as management.
 To support our customers, the SAT is available for training insights, data analysis, troubleshooting and more.
 If you are a clinic or academic researcher interested in pursuing a study involving ZyMōt devices, the SAT will lead you through our process for developing study designs, proposals and agreements.

 Marlane Angle, PhD, HCLD/CC (ABB)

 Marlane received her PhD in Physiology from Auburn University in 1983.
 She completed two NIH-funded postdoctoral fellowships at the University of Texas Health Science Center, San Antonio, TX, and Southwestern Medical School, Dallas, TX.
 She trained in IVF at the University of California, San Francisco, became a High Complexity Laboratory Director in 1995 and has directed IVF programs in Albuquerque, NM; Asheville, NC; Greensboro, and Winston-Salem, NC; Las Vegas, NV; Little Rock, AR; Phoenix, AZ; Rochester, NY; San Francisco, CA; and Seattle, WA.
 She has worked as a consultant with multiple companies, including Irvine Scientific, Previvo Genetics, DxNow/ZyMōt Fertility and the World Egg Bank.
 Marlane also teaches in both the Masters and PhD programs at Eastern Virginia Medical School.
 She has published more than 70 papers, abstracts and chapters, and is one of the founders, and currently President of the Board of Directors, for the Southwest Embryology Summit.
 View Dr. Marlane Angle on LinkedIn.